mapping-elections/site/_maps/meae.congressional.congress06.nc.county.md

 North Carolina elected seven Federalists and three Democratic-Republicans to the Sixth Congress.

-North Carolina used the district system for electing members to Congress.
+North Carolina used a district system for electing members to Congress.

 ::: {.results-table}
 <table>